percona/percona-docker/README.md

 ## `MYSQL_ALLOW_EMPTY_PASSWORD`

-Set to `yes` to allow the container to be started with a blank password for the root user. **NOTE:** Setting this variable to `yes` is not recommended unless you really know what you are doing, since this will leave your MySQL instance completely unprotected, allowing anyone to gain complete superuser access.
+Set to `yes` to allow the container to be started with a blank password for the root user. **NOTE:** Setting this variable to `yes` is not recommended unless you really know what you are doing, since this will leave your instance completely unprotected, allowing anyone to gain complete superuser access.

 # Notes, Tips, Gotchas

 ## Secure Container Startup

 In many use cases, employing the `MYSQL_ROOT_PASSWORD` variable to specify the MySQL root user password on initial container startup is insecure.
 Instead, to keep your setup as secure as possible, we strongly recommend using the `MYSQL_RANDOM_ROOT_PASSWORD` option.
-To further secure your instance, we also recommend using the `MYSQL_ONETIME_PASSWORD` variable if you use MySQL version 5.6 or higher.
+To further secure your instance, we also recommend using the `MYSQL_ONETIME_PASSWORD` variable if you use version 5.6 or higher.

 This is the full procedure: